Infection Control Statement

 A spreadsheet that records all staff training is located on the shared drive for staff to check and update.

-Infection Control Advice to Patients:
+Infection Control Advice to Patients

 Patients are encouraged to use the alcohol hand gel/sanitiser dispensers that are available throughout the practice.